Morvan syndrome and related disorders associated with CASPR2 antibodies

 • Prophylactic antiepileptic treatment may not be needed.

-• Out-of-hospital termination of impending autonomic status epilepticus, mainly with buccal midazolam, is highly recommended.
+• Out-of-hospital termination of impending autonomic status epilepticus, mainly with buccal/nasal midazolam, is highly recommended.

 • Parental education is an integral and important part of management.

-Panayiotopoulos syndrome is best described as early-onset benign childhood seizure susceptibility syndrome with mainly autonomic seizures and autonomic status epilepticus.
+Panayiotopoulos syndrome is best described as early-onset self-limited (benign) childhood seizure susceptibility syndrome with mainly autonomic seizures and autonomic status epilepticus.
 An expert consensus defines Panayiotopoulos syndrome "as a benign age-related focal seizure disorder occurring in early and mid-childhood.
-It is characterized by seizures, often prolonged, with predominantly autonomic symptoms, and by an EEG that shows shifting and/or multiple foci, often with occipital predominance" (28).
+It is characterized by seizures, often prolonged, with predominantly autonomic symptoms, and by an EEG that shows shifting and/or multiple foci, often with occipital predominance" (30).

 (1) Onset of seizures is mainly with autonomic symptoms, which are not occipital lobe manifestations.